 You may book multiple sessions but not on a regular basis.
 We recommend that you book a follow-up session in 6 months' time, however, we cannot guarantee you will have the same mentor(s) at your next session.

 Check your cyber fitness in a mentoring session

 As a business owner, regularly checking your technology for unusual activity is one way to improve your cyber safety.
 Otherwise it could be many months before an issue is detected, making recovery much harder.
 By taking steps, such as using the Australian Government's free Cyber security assessment tool, creating an asset register, installing tech updates and up to date antivirus software, you can start to protect your assets and information.

 When you register for a M4G session, your mentor can help you check your business's cyber fitness by using the new Cyber security self-help toolkit for mentors to reduce your risks when working online.

 The toolkit helps M4G mentors and businesses work together to better manage the cyber security elements associated with running a business.
 The toolkit was developed in partnership with Cynch, specialists in cyber security for small business, and the Queensland Cyber Security Innovation Node.

 If your business is currently not operating, we have useful tools and information to help you start your business.
-This includes business planning tools and a business readiness quiz which, when completed, provides you with a personalised action plan of information and resources to help you start and run your business.
+This includes business planning tools and a business readiness health check which, when completed, provides you with a personalised action plan of information and resources to help you start and run your business.

 Email the M4G team at email@example.com for more information about the program.